 Road Walk

-The main road would reach the top in 1.75 miles, but we explored other side paths along the way.
-Ladd Mountain and Stahl Mountain were major landmarks to the west, visible throughout the walk.
+The main road would reach the top in 1.75 miles, but we explored other side paths en route.
+Ladd Mountain and Stahl Mountain were two significant landmarks to the west, visible throughout the walk.

-We soon reached the crest 1.5 miles from the gate.
-Then another .25 mile took us up to the high point.
-There was one tiny stream en route, but I’d assume it’s dry during the summer months.
+We soon reached the crest 1.5 miles from the gate; another .25 mile then took us to the high point.
+The dogs drank out of the one tiny stream en route.
+But I’d assume it’s dry around here during the summer months.

 See more trip photos here.